sheng168/Kewe/README.md

 _Copyright (c) 2012-2013 Daniele Veneroni.
 Released under MIT License._

-PhoneGap Build App Template is a template (a ready-to-use project) to create web app and it's formatted to be easly wrapped on a stand-alone application using PhoneGap Build to build app for iOS, Android, Windows Phone, BlackBerry, WebOS and Symbian.
+PhoneGap Build App Template is a template (a ready-to-use project) to create web app and it's formatted to be easly wrapped on a stand-alone application using PhoneGap Build to build app for iOS, Android and Windows Phone.

 You can easly replace or modify the resources of the project to create your own app.